cboettig/duckdbfs/README.md

 - With local file system or S3 paths, `duckdb` can support “globbing” at any point in the path, e.g. `open_dataset(data/*/subdir)`.
-(Like arrow, `duckdbfs::open_dataset` will assume recursive path discovery unless `recursive=FALSE` on both S3 or local filesystems).
+(Like arrow, `duckdbfs::open_dataset` will assume recursive path discovery on directories).
 Note that http(s) URLs will always require the full vector since a `ls()` method is not possible.
 Even with URLs or vector-based paths, `duckdb` can automatically populate column names given only by hive structure when `hive_style=TRUE` (default).
 Note that passing a vector of paths can be significantly faster than globbing with S3 sources where the `ls()` operation is relatively expensive when there are many partitions.

 ## Performance notes